alextreseder/picoEDM/README.md

 [**Pico Makes First Cut!**](https://youtube.com/shorts/JkDtk-GV0A8)

 PicoEDM is a minimalist but well performing multi-process EDM machine made from readily available components and household tools.
-The PicoEDM has a quick change end effector mount allowing the user to easily swap between WEDM, DEDM, and Fast Hole.
+The PicoEDM has a quick change end effector mount allowing the user to easily swap between WEDM, SEDM, and Fast Hole.
 Pico's namesake is a nod to the tiny footprint of the machine.
-Its big brother is Nano, and Micro was already taken:)
+Its big brother is Nano - Micro was already taken:)

 # NEW VERSION SOON